Kenivia/pysync/README.md

         pysync comes with ABSOLUTELY NO WARRANTY

         pysync creates many(40 by default) processes to upload/download changes.
-This speeds up the process for small files.
-However, this means that cancelling the process will require the user to press Ctrl+C two or three times.
+This speeds up the process substantially for small files.

-        Note that if a file changes(locally or remotely) between loading and applying, the file may fail with "unknown error".
-This should not lead to any loss of data
+        Note that if a file changes(locally or remotely) between loading and applying, pysync should detect this and reject the file(it will say "unknown error").
+        This will not lead to any loss of data

     push, pull, ignore